lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

 SCHC Compression reduces the header sending only the Type, a mapped code and the least significant bits of Message ID (9 bits in the example above).

-Note that a request sent by a client located an Application Server to a server in the device, may not be compressed through this rule since the MID will not start with 7 bits equal to 0.
+Note that a request sent by a client located in an Application Server to a server located in the device, may not be compressed through this rule since the MID will not start with 7 bits equal to 0.
 A CoAP proxy, before the core SCHC C/D can rewrite the message ID to a value matched by the rule.